 Second Assistant Directors

-The 2nd Assistant Director on a German production manages call sheets, coordinates background artists, and handles the logistical details that keep the 1st AD focused on the shooting floor.
-In Germany, 2nd ADs must navigate Arbeitszeitgesetz (working time law) requirements for strict crew hour limits, coordinate with ver.di union representatives, and manage the administrative documentation required for productions accessing DFFF and regional Filmförderung incentives.
+Here is how this works in practice.
+The 2nd Assistant Director on a German production manages call sheets, sets up background artists, and handles the logistical details that keep the 1st AD focused on the shooting floor.
+In Germany, 2nd ADs must handle Arbeitszeitgesetz (working time law) needs for strict crew hour limits, set up with ver.di union representatives, and manage the administrative records needed for shoots accessing DFFF and regional Filmförderung incentives.

-Through NeedAFixer, we connect you with bilingual 2nd ADs who bring disciplined German organisation and clear communication to every production day.
-Our network includes professionals experienced in managing Hollywood features at Studio Babelsberg, large-scale series at Bavaria Studios and MMC Cologne, and complex multi-location shoots spanning Germany's diverse landscape from Berlin's urban streets to the Bavarian Alps.
+Here is the short of it.
+Through NeedAFixer, we connect you with bilingual 2nd ADs who bring disciplined German organisation and clear communication to each shoot days.
+Our network has pros skilled in managing Hollywood features at Studio Babelsberg, large-scale series at Bavaria Studios and MMC Cologne, and multi-site shoots spanning Germany's varied landscape from Berlin's urban streets to the Bavarian Alps.

 ACT 01